OpenTPCast/Docs/SOFTWARE.md

 # What makes the TPCast tick?

-Well...

-## The Power Brick
+## The Power Box

-The power brick runs Raspbian Jessie, for an ARMv7 CPU.
+The power box runs Raspbian Jessie, for an ARMv7 CPU.

 ### USB Forwarder